-Most Manchester united fans accused Sir Alex Ferguson for dark days of old Trafford in 2013/14 season.
+Most Manchester United fans accused Sir Alex Ferguson of dark days of old Trafford in 2013/14 season.

 Appointing the Scottish man without any silverware in his career was a risky one.
 Sir Alex’s excuse for this appointment was a single one.
 He said that Moyes with underrated lads, played bravely against the big ones.
 If he takes charge of Manchester united with superstars and some signing, the team would continue on his way.

 But Sir Alex reasoning about his countryman proved totally wrong.
 Aground Manchester United team with aged players like Vidic, Ferdinand and Evra they needed a revolution to bounce back, but Moyes was not that saviour man.
-Despite signing Fellaini and Mata, Moyes couldn’t fulfill the expectations and he was sacked as United manager after just 11 month in charge.
+Despite signing Fellaini and Mata, Moyes couldn’t fulfil the expectations and he was sacked as United manager after just 11 months in charge.

 Before the Sunderland clash against Manchester United in January 2017, David Moyes had revealed that things went awry once his plans to begin life in Old Trafford by signing Gareth Bale, Cesc Fàbregas, Cristiano Ronaldo and Toni Kroos were thwarted.

 Notable Dutch professor was a real deal for the theatre of dreams.
 His encouraged young talented team in 2014 world cup in Brazil thrashed giants like Spain, Chile and the host team to reach the bronze medal of the competition.